laurentdutheil/go-double/README.md

 - [ ] TestData
 - [ ] FindClosest
-- [ ] FuntionalOptionsArguments (don't understand the behaviour and the implementation => need help)
+- [ ] FunctionalOptionsArguments (don't understand the behaviour and the implementation => need help)
 - [ ] NotBefore
 - [x] Maybe => NOT DO use Stub instead
 - [x] Unset => NOT DO use Stub instead